Tongwei County

 Tongwei County is located in the middle of Gansu province, the People's Republic of China, with east longitude between 104°57' and north latitude between 34°55' and 35°29'.
 It is under the administration of the prefecture-level city of Dingxi.
 Its postal code is 743300.
 The total population at the end of 2009 was 458 thousand, including agricultural population of 405.8 thousand which accounts for 88.6% of the total population, and the total number of households were 110.1 thousand, including 87.5 thousand rural households that account for 79.47% of the total households.
 Tongwei County is thus an area that is predominant on agriculture.
 Due to the loess landscape with steep gullies, the roads and rural settlement layout is very unevenly distributed.

 History

 According to archaeological findings, people inhabited in Tongwei county four to five thousand years ago.
 Pottery of Yuanyu culture and Qijia culture has been found in Tongwei.
 The area has been an administrative county since the 3rd year of Yuanding (元鼎三年, 113 BC).

+Tongwei is the well fortified borderland for many Chinese dynasties from Qin to Han, thus known as The Land of Thousand Forts (千堡之乡).

 Tongwei county was formally created in fifth year of Congning era, Northern Song dynasty (1106 AD).
 It suffered extensive damage and saw 73,000 deaths during the 1718 Tongwei–Gansu earthquake.